 Module assessment: Continuous assessment: 60%.
 Two graded assessments in reading and writing skills.
-One graded assessment based on a referenced academic essay.
+One graded assessments in reading and writing skills.
 One graded assessment of presentation skills.
 Examination: 40%: 1x 2 hour paper.

 Prerequisites: ULCE 3419 or B in English at NSSC or 4 in English at HIGHER GRADE NSSC